smaht-dac/submitr/docs/source/installation.rst

   :maxdepth: 1

-More experienced users who already have ``python`` (version ``3.8``, ``3.9``, ``3.10``, or ``3.11``) installed, and a (optional) Python virtual environment satisfactorily setup, can proceed directly to the essential element of the actual installation of the ``smaht-submitr`` installation, which is simply::
+More experienced users who already have ``python`` (version ``3.8``, ``3.9``, ``3.10``, or ``3.11``) installed, and a (optional) Python virtual environment setup to their satisfaction, may proceed directly to the essential element of the actual installation of the ``smaht-submitr`` installation, which is simply::

     pip install smaht-submitr